davidwong001/ABC-Superstore-Sales-Performance-Overview/README.md

 My goal was to create a Tableau dashboard using Tableau's sample Superstore dataset as a way for stakeholders to monitor the business's performance.
 On top of that, I wanted to analyze the business's performance using the dashboard itself.

 This Superstore dataset thoroughly contains data on sales, orders, products, returns, managers, locations, and more.
+The data itself looked ready to use.
+I decided to use the data without any modifications, as it was perfect for what I needed to create a dashboard.

 ## 💡 Highlights